V1EngineeringInc/V1EngineeringInc-Docs/docs/software/estlcam-basics.md

 things this type of mill is used for.
 Make sure to adjust your tool and its settings depending on the material in use.
 Always do a test cut!

-Here is an old video, the [new pen holder](https://www.thingiverse.com/thing:1612207) has a built in spring so you will get even more consistent results.
+Here is an old video, the [new Burly pen holder](https://www.thingiverse.com/thing:1612207) or [Primo pen / knife holder](https://github.com/V1EngineeringInc/MPCNC_Primo_Tool_Mounts/tree/master/Knife_Pen_Mount) has built in spring so you will get even more consistent results.

 [!embed](https://www.youtube.com/watch?v=s8YwkcK3P9U)